 Tate Farms (Meridianville)

-Pumpkins, pumpkin patch-pick in the field, pumpkin patch- already gathered from the field, train rides, straw or hay bale maze, corn and pumpkin cannons, tractor-pulled hay rides, wagon rides, Honey from hives on the farm, Piper & Leaf tea, pre-picked produce, gift shop, snacks and refreshment stand, restrooms, picnic area, face painting, petting zoo, farm animals, birthday parties, weddings and wedding parties, and school tours.
-Kids and adults alike will love the brand new play barn and swing sets that have been built this fall!
-2017 season opens on September 25.
+Pumpkins, pumpkin patch-pick in the field, pumpkin patch- already gathered from the field, train rides, straw or hay bale maze, corn and pumpkin cannons, tractor-pulled hay rides, wagon rides, honey from hives on the farm, Piper & Leaf tea, pre-picked produce, gift shop, snacks and refreshment stand, restrooms, picnic area, face painting, petting zoo, farm animals, and more!
+Tate Farms is a great location for birthday parties, wedding and company parties, and school tours.
+Kids and adults alike love the jumping pillows, corn cribs, and fall photo opportunities!
+2018 season opens on September 24.
 Hours are Monday-Friday 2PM-6PM; Saturdays 9AM-6PM.

 Sand Mountain Corn Maze (Sardis City)

-Visit the Sand Mountain Corn Maze for a good old-fashioned country fall fun, including wagon rides, pumpkin picking, cow train rides, corn blasters, duck races, slides, corn pits, play barn, and a playground!
-Adults and older teens can take part in the Zombie Splatter Fridays through Sundays after dark for $15, where players take a 15 minute wagon ride through Zombieville to take out as many zombies and other targets as they can with a paintball gun.
-New for 2017 are the Pumpkin Bumpin Balls (Knockerball).
-Opens September 22 at 4PM.
+Now in its 10th year, visiting the Sand Mountain Corn Maze is a great way to experience some good old-fashioned country fall fun, including wagon rides, pumpkin picking, cow train rides, corn blasters, duck races, slides, corn pits, play barn, and a playground!
+Adults and older teens can take part in the Zombie Splatter Fridays through Sundays after dark, where players take can have some frightful fun taking a wagon ride through Zombieville with paintball guns.
+Opens September 22 at 10AM.
 Hours are Tues. and Thurs.
 4PM – 9:30PM; Fri.
 4PM – 10PM; Sat.
 10AM – 11PM, and Sun.
 1PM – 9PM.

 Cost: $10-$18 (depending on package) | 2 and under are FREE